Skip to content

 How to Attract Customers to Products with Better Lighting

 You already know that every single display detail matters in retail spaces.
-But there’s nowhere that’s truer than in a grocery store.
+But thereโ€™s nowhere thatโ€™s truer than in a grocery store.
 Different lights change how green the produce looks or how red and fresh the meat appears.
-Lighting also changes how customers move throughout the space and what they think of the experience.
+Lighting also affects how customers navigate the space and their perception of the overall experience.ย

-So don’t just switch to LEDs and opt for daylight settings.
+So donโ€™t just switch to LEDs and opt for daylight settings.
 Here are three more ways to use your lights profitably:

 Light up bodegas and sections differently.

-People notice differences in lighting even if they don’t know what they noticed.
+People notice differences in lighting even if they donโ€™t know what they noticed.
 So underscore your bodegas, clearance sections, or new arrivals with pointed lights that have a slightly higher brightness or a different color.

 Add more light over high-margin or must-go products in the freezer aisles.

-Freezer space is a valuable commodity, and it’s essential to get rid of clearance to make room for more profitable items.
-But it can be tricky if all of the clearance is grouped away from their usual sections.
-Draw customers’ attention to the clearance shelves by making them light up first.
-If your store has energy-saving lights with motion detectors, make sure any movement triggers the lights above the clearance.
+Freezer space is a valuable commodity, and itโ€™s essential to clear out clearance to make room for more profitable items.
+However, it can be tricky if all the clearance is grouped away from its usual sections.
+Draw customersโ€™ attention to the clearance shelves by making them the first to light up.
+If your store has energy-saving lights with motion detectors, ensure that any movement triggers the lights above the clearance level.

 Backlight display signs and decorations.

 Signs and decorations can draw a lot of attention to displays.
 Even if your store has dim lighting, customers will be able to see and read the displays.
 What backlighting adds is another layer of invitation.
-Customers will gravitate toward even out of the way displays if the light is bright and welcoming.
-So use backlighting anytime you need to change your customers’ usual travel paths to bring them to a new stand or display in the store.
+Customers will gravitate toward even out-of-the-way displays if the light is bright and welcoming.
+Use backlighting whenever you need to change your customersโ€™ usual travel paths to direct them to a new stand or display in the store.